bsc-pm/ompss-2-releases/README.md

 $ git checkout 2019.11
 ```

-Then, run the command below to download the Nanos6 and Mercurium sources in the
+Then, run the command below to download the Nanos6, Mercurium and LLVM-based compiler
-`nanos6` and `mcxx` subfolders, respectively.
-Those sources will be the ones that
+sources in the `nanos6`, `mcxx` and `llvm` subfolders, respectively.
+Those sources will
-correspond to the previously selected release.
+be the ones that correspond to the previously selected release.

 ```
 $ git submodule update --init